Guru9696/laravel-Ecommerce-shop/readme.md

 - Select different product variants and add them to the cart.
 - Add products to the cart as a guest or logged-in user.
 - Proceed to checkout using Stripe.
-- Receive email notifications for abandoned carts and order confirmations.
+- Receive email notifications for abandoned carts and order confirmations mail.
 - View your order history from the "My Orders" page.